 The Head is responsible for the safety of the members of the school community and this includes responsibility for e-safety.
 The Head has delegated day-to-day responsibility to the online safety officer, Jonathan Poole, DSL and the online safety group.
-The online safety group comprises Geraldine Nuijens and James Smith (Network Manager).
+The online safety group comprises Geraldine Nuijens and representatives from P365, who manage the schools IT.